nus-cs2103-AY2425S1/ip/docs/README.md

 - `START` is the start time of the event task.
 - `END` is the end time of the event task.

+>[!NOTE] Entering new events with clashing time periods with existing events will produce a warning and new event will
+> not be added.

 **Example:** `event birthday party /from 2024-09-09 17:00 /to 2024-09-09 22:00`

 - Adds an event task with description 'birthday party' from 9 September 2024 5:00 PM to 9 September 2024 10:00 PM